dcBrian/dcBrian/README.md

   <br>

   <h4 align="center">
-Find below a collection of projects I've crafted to stay updated with the latest technology trends and showcase some of my skills
+A collection of projects I've crafted to stay updated with the latest technology trends and showcase some of my skills
   </h4>

 ---